BryggansBryggeri/bryggio/README.md

 The pattern is also encoded in Rust's type system.
 All components -- now clients -- implement the `PubSubClient` trait in `bryggio_core::pub_sub`.
 We take further advantage of Rust's generic type system by providing generic implementations for the different component types.
 In Rust it is possible to make a generic implementation for all types that implements a second trait.
-This allows us to reduce code repetition by, for instance, by providing a common implementation of the `PubSubClient` trait for each type that implements the `Sensor` trait.
+This allows us to reduce code repetition by, for instance, providing a common implementation of the `PubSubClient` trait for each type that implements the `Sensor` trait.

 For the actual pub-sub system we use a protocol called [NATS](https://nats.io/).
 NATS is really just a protocol but it also comes with a server implementation that we use in BryggIO.
 A pub-sub server is a complex piece of software so it is nice to use an existing solution.